vivid-planet/comet/.changeset/nine-rings-check.md

 "@comet/admin": patch
 ---

-Fix alignment of `Alert` Icon with the Title
+Fix alignment of `Alert` icon with the title